Skip to main content

 After building the NanoSSH code, verify that it executes in the operating environment.
 Assuming that the NanoSSH client and NanoSSH server (and the example code) have been enabled, the loopback interface may be used to confirm that the client and server are able to communicate within the operating environment.

-If using only the NanoSSH client but not the NanoSSH server, see Verifying NanoSSH Client Shell Communication with Any SSH Server.
+If using only the NanoSSH client but not the NanoSSH server, see Verifying NanoSSH client Shell Communication with Any SSH server.

 To verify communication between the client shell and the NanoSSH server:

-Verify NanoSSH Client shell communication with any SSH server
+Verify NanoSSH client shell communication with any SSH server

-It is recommended to verify basic NanoSSH Client communications with an SSH server before beginning custom code implementations.
-This process is easily done using the NanoSSH Client shell or SFTP example code, as follows.
+It is recommended to verify basic NanoSSH client communications with an SSH server before beginning custom code implementations.
+This process is easily done using the NanoSSH client shell or SFTP example code, as follows.

 The following procedure assumes that Cygwin is used to interface to a UNIX/Linux-like development system.
 For other environments, modify the commands accordingly.

-To verify NanoSSH Client shell communication with any SSH server:
+To verify NanoSSH client shell communication with any SSH server:

 Client shell integration flowchart

-The following flowchart shows the NanoSSH Client shell integration.
-For detailed steps to customizing the NanoSSH Client shell implementation, see Customizing a NanoSSH client implementation.
+The following flowchart shows the NanoSSH client shell integration.
+For detailed steps to customizing the NanoSSH client shell implementation, see Customizing a NanoSSH client implementation.

 Figure 2.